ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 For each of the two categories of simulants, the maximum duplication rate will be calculated based on those who have a guardian living at a different address in the sim.
-Note that all simulants in *college* GQ are initialized with a guardian living at a different address, but this is not true for simulants in other types of GQ, so both maximum duplication rates will be less than 100%.
+Note that all simulants in college GQ are initialized with a guardian living at a different address, but this is not true for simulants that move into college GQ during the simulation, so both maximum duplication rates will be less than 100%.

 The user can then pick a rate of duplication between 0 and 100% **for each of the two categories of simulants**.
 A default duplication rate of 5% will be